Tye Tribbett: 1996 - 2002: Early Days of Greater Anointing (G.A)

 In 1996, he created "Greater Anointing," a choir consisting of associated family and friends who were creating songs.
 From the very beginning, Tye Tribbett had seen how the choir would progress over time.
 According to his words, "That first rehearsal blew my mind....The musicianship, the quality of the voices and the spirit of the choir, the character of everybody I knew that this was it.
 I knew that this is what I was supposed to be doing."
+Tye Tribbett took the role of compositions, songwriting, arranging, choir directing, and with elements of him singing and directing the choreography.

 Later on that year, the group won the McDonald's Gospel Choir Competition.
 In 1997, they won the regional and national awards of the Wrigley's Gospel Choir Competition.

 Tye Tribbett and G.A. started garnering attention and acclaim across the church circuit within the Philadelphia area and across the metro Northeastern US; they were particularly known for their high-energy performances which caught the attention of many fans and industry people.

 The group eventually was recruited by multi-Grammy award winning producers, Buster and Shavoni, who were producing the soundtrack to the 1998 DreamWorks animated film, The Prince of Egypt.
 The group was invited to perform on the track "Let Go, Let God" on the inspirational edition with fellow future gospel mainstays - Mary Mary.
 The success of the movie and soundtrack catapulted the group to mainstream success and got themselves rooted in the music industry.

 The group toured with Faith Hill in 2000, leading to work with Will Smith, Usher, Don Henley, Justin Timberlake, and Sting.
 They also worked with neo-soul and R&B artists such as Jill Scott, India Arie, John Mellencamp, Musiq Soulchild and The Roots.
 They also appeared on Common's "Electric Circus”, Jessica Simpsons' Christmas project, and has producing and vocal credits on Justin Timberlake's 2002 smash hit "Cry Me A River".

 The group released their first album "Ideas and Concepts" in 2000, independently.